kadena-io/kuro/kadena-beta/docs/Kadena-README.md

 It will ask you how many cluster and client nodes you'd like.
 * `./genconfs --distributed <cluster-ips file> <client-ips file>` will create a set of config files using the IP addresses specified in the files.

-In either mode `genconfs` will try to recommend the right settings as you specify your environment:
+In either mode `genconfs` will interactively prompt for settings with recommendations.

 ```
 $ ./genconfs